 Some Background on A Tree Grows in Brooklyn

-None of the reading tradition is probably foreign to your thinking… It’s likely you’ve been reading for years, that you’ve been surrounded by books, and that you’ve even thought of books as your dearest friends.
+None of the reading traditions is probably foreign to your thinking… It’s likely you’ve been reading for years, that books have surrounded you, and that you’ve even thought of books as your dearest friends.
 But, the power in A Tree Grows in Brooklyn delves into more than just a young girl’s reading.
 She also embraces life, is observant, and learns to live “day to day.”

 Embrace Life in A Tree Grows in Brooklyn

-Through tragedy and triumph, there’s something very simple about the concept that we can accept life as it is, and then move forward.
-Each of us makes our own small fingerprints upon the world, despite the challenges and obstacles each of us encounter.
+Through tragedy and triumph, there’s something straightforward about the concept that we can accept life and move forward.
+Each of us makes our tiny fingerprints upon the world, despite the challenges and obstacles each of us encounters.
 We are struck by the themes and ideas that unfold through the pages…

 - Resilience: We have the image of the tree (the Tree of Heaven), which grows despite all the efforts to destroy it.
-But, Francie is likened to that tree.
-She is able to survive, grown and overcome even the most difficult obstacles.
+But Francie is likened to that tree.
+She is able to survive, grow and overcome even the most challenging obstacles.